Canon 5D Mark III vs Fujifilm X-T10

-Both the 5D Mark III and the X-T10 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the X-T10 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the X-T10 was followed by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Fujifilm X-T10 Manual.
+Further information on the features and operation of the 5D Mark III and X-T10 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Fujifilm X-T10 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark III and the Fujifilm X-T10?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.